How to Track Engagement: Key Stats to Help You Grow Online Connections

 Twitter networking is not about the same kind of metrics as LinkedIn.
 Concentrate on retweets, thoughtful replies, and mentions from leaders in the industry.

 Monitor your involvement in Twitter chats and industry hashtag discussions.
-Attending such events can really extend your networking reach and the quality of engagement you have at events.
+Attending such virtual events can really extend your networking reach and the quality of engagement you have at events.

 Check click-through rates of links that you share.
 That’s where you can tell that your audience trusts your content curation and values what you are recommending.